Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on

 During later stages of evolution, the power spectra attain a shallower shape that approaches the Kolmogorov cascade ($C_l \propto l^{-5/3}$).
 This is similar to the findings of \cite{Mandal+2024ApJ}, who observe this for an exponential density profile ejecta. \item For Tycho's SNR, $l_0^{\mathrm{Si}}\approx l_0^{\mathrm{S}}\approx23$, while $l_0^{\mathrm{Fe}}\approx13$.
 In other words, Fe-dominated substructures are about twice as big as Si- or S-dominated substructures.
 Moreover, power spectrum for the Fe-rich part of the ejecta is consistent with a shallower slope ($C_l \propto l^{-1.8}$) at small scales than its Si or S counterpart ($C_l \propto l^{-3}$).
 These facts indicate that most of the IGEs in the turbulent, shocked ejecta come from lower radii in the SN ejecta unlike Si or S, which do not preferentially enter the shocked zone from deeper inside the ejecta.
-We find this feature, and therefore Tycho's SNR, to be most consistent with a sub-$\mathrm{M_{ch}}$ explosion mechanism. \end{enumerate}
+The currently examined models thus favor a sub-$\mathrm{M_{ch}}$ origin for Tycho, but the physical uniqueness of this interpretation relative to near-$\mathrm{M_{ch}}$ models is yet to be demonstrated explicitly. \end{enumerate}

 Although our work focuses on Type-Ia SNRs, we emphasize that this technique provides a general probe of density or abundance distributions of different elements in the ejecta of an SNR.
 A future extension of this work will be made to diagnose nearby core-collapse SNRs and compare them against existing models.